dtl2119/BlackJack/readMe.txt

 I like to keep my main method clean with minimal code in it.
-All it does is create a Game object, and continuously play() it until the player decides to quit, or he runs out of money.
+All it does is create a Game object, and continuously play() it until the player decides to quit or he runs out of money.
 The main simulation and algorithms of this BlackJack game is coded in the play() method of the Game class, thus minimizing the clutter in the main method.
 Also, all input errors are handled.
 The program makes sure all bets and other user inputs are valid.